robertbaker13/phase-0-handbook/peer-pairing_sessions.md

 # Peer-Pairing Sessions
-***

 ## Purpose
 Pair programming has gained in popularity among companies as enabling developers to learn quickly and make fewer mistakes, but it's not as easy as it may seem.
 Pair programming can enable both partners to learn and grow if communication is open, friendly, and based on mutual trust and respect.
-Building relationships like this takesa lot of practice, so we've incorporated pair programming into Phase 0!
+Building relationships like this takes practice, so we've incorporated pair programming into Phase 0!

 [Pair Programming Considered Extremely Beneficial](http://techcrunch.com/2012/03/17/pair-programming-considered-extremely-beneficial/)

-***
 ## Expectations
 As part of Phase 0, students are expected to pair program with a member of your cohort at least six times each unit.**